velopaymentsapi/VeloOpenApi/README.md

 ## CI Build & Deploy

-The API docs are built for each branch and published via [GitHub pages](https://velopaymentsapi.github.io/VeloOpenApi/).
+The [API](https://velopaymentsapi.github.io/VeloOpenApi/) and [Swagger UI]((https://velopaymentsapi.github.io/VeloOpenApi/swagger) docs are built for each branch and published via GitHub pages.
 You can view a particular branch's docs using the path format: `version/<branch_name>`.

 Swagger UI is available for each branch under the `/swagger` directory.
 Browsing other branch's API specs are possible using a `?branch=<branch_name>` query parameter.
 The reason `version` isn't used to switch branches (like with API docs) is because `version` parameter is reserved by GitHub.